LarsHenrikNelson/ClampSuite/docs/source/getting_started/gui.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 The GUI consists of four different modules: Mini analysis, oEPSC, current clamp and filtering.
 The specific module can be choosen by using the drop-down menu in the top left corner of the interface.
+Each module has a Setup, Analysis, and Final data tab.
+All of the modules make use of "Docks" that
+make it easy to resize the nested windows to your choosing.

 .. image:: _static/widget_chooser_edit.png